OpenRiak/riak_kv/docs/OperationsAndTroubleshootingGuide.md

 ### Using advanced.config

-The advanced.config file is found within the `platform_etc_dir` (a location configured within `riak.conf`), which is normally the system `/etc/riak` folder when Riak is built from packages.
+The advanced.config file is found within the `platform_etc_dir` (a location configured within `riak.conf`), which is normally the system `/etc/riak` folder, after a package-based build of Riak.
 The file bypasses the Riak-specific configuration mechanism, and uses the native Erlang method for passing configuration into an Erlang application.
 The file may be used for advanced configuration purposes, to supply environment variables to Riak which are not currently covered by the riak.conf schema files.

 The variables need to represented as an Erlang object, which is a list of mappings between an application and a list of key/value pairs, as [described in the Erlang documentation](https://www.erlang.org/doc/apps/kernel/config.html).